projecttacoma/fqm-testify/README.md

 ## Usage

-FQM-Testify is a React-based web application for analyzing FHIR Electronic Clinical Quality Measures (eCQMs)through the creation of test patients and resources.
+FQM-Testify is a React-based web application for analyzing FHIR Electronic Clinical Quality Measures (eCQMs)through the creation of test FHIR Patients and resources.

 ### Creating a Test Case